Howard Zinn: Civil rights movement

 Although Zinn was a tenured professor, he was dismissed in June 1963 after siding with students in the struggle against segregation.
 As Zinn described in The Nation, though Spelman administrators prided themselves for turning out refined "young ladies", its students were likely to be found on the picket line, or in jail for participating in the greater effort to break down segregation in public places in Atlanta.
 Zinn's years at Spelman are recounted in his autobiography You Can't Be Neutral on a Moving Train: A Personal History of Our Times.
 His seven years at Spelman College, Zinn said, "are probably the most interesting, exciting, most educational years for me.
 I learned more from my students than my students learned from me."

 While living in Georgia, Zinn wrote that he observed 30 violations of the First and Fourteenth amendments to the United States Constitution in Albany, Georgia, including the rights to freedom of speech, freedom of assembly and equal protection under the law.
 In an article on the civil rights movement in Albany, Zinn described the people who participated in the Freedom Rides to end segregation, and the reluctance of President John F. Kennedy to enforce the law.
 Zinn said that the Justice Department under Robert F. Kennedy and the Federal Bureau of Investigation, headed by J. Edgar Hoover, did little or nothing to stop the segregationists from brutalizing civil rights workers.

 Zinn wrote about the struggle for civil rights, as both participant and historian.
-His second book, The Southern Mystique, was published in 1964, the same year as his SNCC: The New Abolitionists in which he describes how the sit-ins against segregation were initiated by students and, in that sense, were independent of the efforts of the older, more established civil rights organizations.
+His second book, The Southern Mystique, was published in 1964.
+The same year, he published SNCC: The New Abolitionists, in which he describes how the sit-ins against segregation were initiated by students and, in that sense, were independent of the efforts of the older, more established civil rights organizations.

-In 2005, forty-one years after he was sacked from Spelman, Zinn returned to the college, where he was given an honorary Doctor of Humane Letters.
-He delivered the commencement address, titled "Against Discouragement", and said that "the lesson of that history is that you must not despair, that if you are right, and you persist, things will change.
+In 2005, forty-one years after he was fired from Spelman, Zinn returned to the college, where he was given an honorary Doctor of Humane Letters.
+He delivered the commencement address, entitled "Against Discouragement", and said that "the lesson of that history is that you must not despair, that if you are right, and you persist, things will change.
 The government may try to deceive the people, and the newspapers and television may do the same, but the truth has a way of coming out.
 The truth has a power greater than a hundred lies."